abertout/rioc/doc/getting_started.rst

 `access from outside <https://blog.inria.fr/sic-roc/?page_id=1938>`_ otherwise.

-Once your accout has been created, connect to `rioc` cluster using ssh:
+Once your account has been created, connect to `rioc` cluster using ssh:

 .. code-block:: bash